Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

+- Walker has 136 hits, which is tops among Arizona hitters this season, while batting .273 with 65 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 47th in batting average, 36th in on-base percentage, and 11th in slugging.
+- Among qualifying batters in baseball, he ranks 37th in batting average, 33rd in on-base percentage, and 12th in slugging.

-- Walker has an RBI in 55 of 134 games this year, with multiple RBI in 20 of them.
-He has also driven home three or more of his team's runs in 10 contests.
+- Walker has had at least one RBI in 40.7% of his games this season (55 of 135), with two or more RBI 20 times (14.8%).
+He has also been responsible for three or more of his team's runs in 10 contests.

-- He has scored in 61 games this year (45.5%), including multiple runs in eight games.
+- He has scored in 62 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.